neondatabase/website/content/docs/introduction.md

 <DetailIconCards>

-<a href="/docs/connect/connect-from-any-app" description="Learn how to connect to a  serverless Postgres database from any application" icon="audio-jack">Connect</a>
+<a href="/docs/connect/connect-from-any-app" description="Learn how to connect to a  Serverless Postgres database from any application" icon="audio-jack">Connect</a>

 <a href="/docs/import/import-from-postgres" description="Load your data into a Postgres database hosted by Neon" icon="import">Import data</a>